VladGadzikhanov/classification_pipeline/README.md

 # classification_pipeline

-This repo contains the classification pipeline forged in Alrosa's project flame
+This repo contains the classification pipeline for face recognition

 ## Usage scenarios
 One could use this repo for: